JyyyyyC/Dual_robot_Unity3D/README.md

 # Unity3D_Configuration
-This is a central repository for tools, tutorials, resources, and documentation for the Digital-Twin Chemworkcell in Unity.
+This is a central repository for tools, tutorials, resources, and documentation for the Digital-Twin in Unity.
 ____
 The contents of this repository are in development.
 ___